-FIRST-YEAR SEMINARS: Like all FAS Departments, we offer 2.0 FCE of first-year seminars each year.
-These courses (GER 196H/197H/198H/199H) are open to first-year students only and provide a small-course experience that allows these newcomers to develop core academic skills.
-They may count toward German degree programs.
+FIRST-YEAR SEMINARS: Like all FAS Departments, we offer first-year seminars each year.
+These courses (GER 194H-198H) are open to first-year students only.
+They provide a small-course experience that allows these newcomers to develop core academic skills.
+They count toward German degree programs.